XOR97/azhar/content/_index.md

 I use this space to pen my thoughts on topics that are at the intersection of Technology, Data (Engineering + Viz) & sometimes Product Design.

-Currently, my position vector points to 🇨🇦, where I'm trying to get my master's degree in Engineering Management from the [University of Ottawa](https://www.uottawa.ca/en).
-I have worked in both data and product teams at [RateGain](https://rategain.com), solving problems ranging from price optimizations techniques, sentiment analysis of reviews to building custom algorithms for city demand forecasting.
-Before that, I was an undergrad at [Jamia Hamdard University](https://en.wikipedia.org/wiki/Jamia_Hamdard) in New Delhi, where I got my bachelor's degree in Computer Science.
+My position vector points to 🇨🇦, where I'm in the midst of getting a master's degree in Engineering Management from the [University of Ottawa](https://www.uottawa.ca/en).
+I have worked in both data and product teams at [RateGain](https://rategain.com), solving problems ranging from price optimization techniques, sentiment analysis of customer reviews to building custom algorithms for city demand forecasting.
+Before that, I was an undergraduate at [Jamia Hamdard University](https://en.wikipedia.org/wiki/Jamia_Hamdard) in New Delhi, where I got my bachelor's degree in Computer Science.

 I write [articles on code and design](/articles/).
 I also keep [notes on things I’m learning](/notes/) from books, courses and talks.

-Most of my experience focuses on the design & growth of analytics-driven systems and managing their scale.
+Most of my experience has focused on the design & growth of analytics-driven systems and managing their scale.
 Usually, that means bouncing between research, feature design/development, growth analysis, and team coordination.
 I like to use new products and give feedback.
 Always on the lookout for amalgamation of beautiful design and great technology in solving everyday problems.

 I love working on tools, infrastructure and scaling applications from the ground up.
-Reliant on [Python](https://www.python.org) to get me out of trouble but sometimes also program in [Go](https://golang.org) and [Ruby](https://www.ruby-lang.org).
+Heavily reliant on [Python](https://www.python.org) to get me out of trouble but sometimes also program in [Go](https://golang.org) and [Ruby](https://www.ruby-lang.org).
 I’m also an active open-source contributor and community member.
-My current favourite projects are [Pinot](http://pinot.apache.org) & [Arrow](https://arrow.apache.org).
+Current favourite projects include [Pinot](http://pinot.apache.org) & [Arrow](https://arrow.apache.org).

-When not writing code or building prototypes, you can find me playing football (soccer if you may), watching the [Champions League](https://www.uefa.com) highlight reel or wandering off to Mount Royal Park in Montréal.
-An avid quizzer who sometimes brags about random trivia that no one seems to care.
+When not writing code or creating viz charts, you can find me playing football (soccer if you may), watching the [Champions League](https://www.uefa.com) highlights reel or wandering off to Mount Royal Park in Montréal.
+An avid quizzer who occasionally brags about random trivia.
 I closely follow the [Warriors](https://en.wikipedia.org/wiki/Golden_State_Warriors).
-Can cook up a hybrid version of Aglio E Olio.
+Can cook up a hybrid version of Aglio e Olio.
 Also, have a weak spot for [Samosas](https://en.wikipedia.org/wiki/Samosa).

+Ad meliora.

 ###### P.S.
 I use [Atom](https://atom.io).